panGenerator/open-future-www/content/five opportunities for the Data Commons.md

 ---
-title: "Policy Brief: The Data Governance Act: Five opportunities for the Data Commons"
+title: "The Data Governance Act: Five opportunities for the Data Commons"
 date: 2021-06-23
 publishdate: 2021-06-24
 ---